dylanirlbeck/dotfiles/README.md

 ./install
 ```

-> Note that I think the above command works.
+> Note that the above command _should_ work.
 This project is still in its
 > infancy so if you encounter problems, please file an issue.

 ## Features Extended